Ileana08/Envelope-Based-Surface-Design-Platform/README.md

 - Connect two envelopes via an intermediary third with G0 continuity, in specific circumstances described in this thesis (To Be Published soon)

 ## Contributions
 As mentioned, this application is an extension on the work of Bassegoda and Couperus.
-It also includes contributions by Ileana ...
+The most recent contributions are those of Dijkman and Untaru.
+Dijkman implemented
+Bezier defined tool shapes, improved user interface and visuals, and improved application performance from exponential to linear time.
+Untaru implemented Bezier curves and splines for defining the tool movement and orientation.

 ## Installation
 This application is made in C++ with the QT framework.